Loving Memory

-Loving Memory is a 1970 black and white psychological drama film written and directed by Tony Scott, credited as Anthony Scott.
-This 52 minute film was made 12 years before Scott's feature directorial debut, The Hunger.
-It was partly financed by the actor Albert Finney and the BFI Production Board, and was shown at the 1971 Cannes Film Festival.
+Loving Memory is a 1970 British black and white psychological drama film written and directed by Tony Scott (as Anthony Scott) and starring Rosamund Greenwood, Roy Evans and David Pugh.
+The 52 minute film was made 12 years before Scott's feature directorial debut The Hunger (1983).

+It was shown at the 1971 Cannes Film Festival.

 Plot

-The film concerns an elderly couple, who turn out to be a brother and sister left traumatized by the Second World War.
-As is also revealed, they were involved in the accidental death of a bicycle rider.
-Instead of reporting the accident, they bring the body home with them.
+An elderly couple, who turn out to be brother and sister, are left traumatized by the Second World War.
+It is revealed that they were involved in the accidental death of a bicycle rider.
+Instead of reporting the accident, they bring the body home.